-Looking for ways to bring diversity into our home, I read a blog post from Becky at Kid World Citizen suggesting to contact the international offices of a local university to host an exchange student.
+Looking for ways to bring diversity into our home, I read a blog post from Becky at Kid World Citizen suggesting contacting the international offices of a local university to host an exchange student.
 So I figured, I can contact our local university to have someone come to our cultural play date!
-I was beyond excited, when I was put in contact with a young lady from China through the university’s international program.
+I was beyond excited when I was put in contact with a young lady from China through the university’s international program.

-Prior to beginning story time, Ms. Huang talked about China, and asked for a volunteer to show her where the continent of Asia was on the earth globe.
+Prior to beginning story time, Ms. Huang talked about China and asked for a volunteer to show her where the continent of Asia was on the earth’s globe.
 (I was so proud when little one stood up to show her).
 She then showed them where she lived.

 The numbers in the book are in both English and in Chinese in the book.
 Miss Huang would say the numbers in Chinese and had the children repeat the numbers.
-In the book Kai Lan talks about the importance of the color red.
-So Miss Huang translates the word red in Chinese.
-She had the children repeat it, and after a while she’d ask: “How do you say red in ….?”
+In the book, Kai Lan talks about the importance of the color red.
+So Miss Huang translates the word red into Chinese.
+She had the children repeat it, and after a while, she’d ask: “How do you say red in ….?”
 She had not finished asking her question when my son quickly responded, “Rojo!”
-(Ha ha that’s the Spanish word for red!).
+(Haha that’s the Spanish word for red!).
 Again, I was proud of my son (though he didn’t respond in Chinese he did have the Spanish word wired to his brain. 🙂 OK, now back to Kai Lan’s book on celebrating Chinese New Year.

-Before craft time, Miss Huang showed the children a PowerPoint presentation on Chinese dragons, and played a traditional Chinese New Year song.
-She showed them lots of pictures of different dragons, and the importance of them for warding off monsters.
+Before craft time, Miss Huang showed the children a PowerPoint presentation on Chinese dragons and played a traditional Chinese New Year song.
+She showed them lots of pictures of different dragons, and the importance of them warding off monsters.